Warren Buffett’s 8 Tips for Not Going Broke

-Here’s a look at some of Buffett’s time-tested advice for preserving wealth and ensuring you don’t end up broke.
+With that in mind, here’s a look at some of Buffett’s time-tested advice for preserving wealth and ensuring that you don’t end up broke.

 Live Below Your Means

-Buffett is famous for his frugality.
-Despite his wealth, he lives in a modest house he bought in the 1950s.
-He also avoids extravagant spending and uses coupons.
+One of Buffett’s most famous traits, and the subject of many letters to Berkshire Hathaway shareholders, is frugality — living below your means.
+Despite his wealth, he still lives in a modest house he bought in the 1950s.
+He also avoids extravagant spending and uses coupons that may shave a few dollars off a grocery bill here and there.

 Save Before You Spend